pawsatsunrise/Home/Terms.md

 This app includes brief descriptions of certain charity organisations, provided for general information only.

 We do not endorse any specific charity, do not collect or process donations, and have no involvement in how any charity uses its funds.
-Any decision to support a charity mentioned in the app is entirely your own discretion and responsibility.
+If you choose to support any charity mentioned in the app, you do so entirely at your own discretion and responsibility.

 Except for small amounts of voluntary work, we have no formal affiliation with any charity mentioned.